 Cut out some shopping.

 Drop all your shopping (except grocery shopping) for a month.
 It’s just a month.
 You can go for a month without buying anything, can’t you?
-If that seems like too long, try two weeks.
+If that seems too long, try two weeks.

 Drop some of the extraneous after-work activities.